Neve Tzedek's Alleys Tel Aviv

-The urban legend tells that when the husband went to work in the morning of a day, there were women who would drop your loincloth so that the figure of the woman would be visible to all and signify that the woman is alone at home and the way to milk or lover is free.
-On the evening of the day, when the husband would return from work, the wife would lift your mantle to the position of the male figure, thus signaling the lover not to approach.
+The urban legend tells that when the husband went to work in the morning of a day, there were women who would drop their loincloths so that the figure of the woman would be visible to all and signify that the woman is alone at home and the way to milk or lover is free. during the evenings, when the husband would return from work, the wife would lift her mantle to the position of the male figure, thus signaling the lover not to approach.

 Beit Aharon Shlush 32

-The house of the three families whose father Aaron was the one who purchased the land in the new neighborhood - is Neve Tzedek.
+The house of the Shlush family whose father Aaron was the one who purchased the land in the new neighborhood - is the "base" of Neve Tzedek.
 Next to the house was a factory that belonged to the sons of Aharon Shelush and a synagogue was built next to the residence, on the south side.

-The Shalosh family is one of the first families to move from the borders of Old Jaffa to the sands to the north and was among the founders of Neve Tzedek and later Tel Aviv.
+The Shlush family is one of the first families to move from the borders of Old Jaffa to the sands to the north and was among the founders of Neve Tzedek and later Tel Aviv.
 It was a family of disabled people who came to Palestine from North Africa.
-Moses Shalosh was the eldest son of Joseph Elijah three and the grandson of Aaron Shalosh.
-Moshe Shlosh was a building contractor, one of the owners of a building materials floor factory on Shlosh Street in Neve Tzedek, and in 1928 he was a member of the Tel Aviv City Council and following the death of Meir Dizengoff in 1936 he was appointed acting mayor but after 10 days the British High Commissioner canceled the appointment and Israel Pharmacist Was appointed High Commissioner Assyria.
+Moses Shlush was the eldest son of Joseph Elijah three and the grandson of Aaron Shlush.
+Moshe Shlush was a building contractor, one of the owners of a building materials floor factory on Shlush Street in Neve Tzedek, in 1928 he was a member of the Tel Aviv City Council following the death of Meir Dizengoff in 1936 he was appointed acting mayor but after 10 days the British High Commissioner canceled his position.

 Another member of the family was Zadok Shelush, about whom we spoke in connection with the beginning of Freemasonry in the Land of Israel.
-Zadok Shlosh was a Zionist activist and helped various bodies such as Maccabi, the Chamber of Commerce, and the orchards and even established an association for the marketing of citrus fruit together with Yitzhak Rokach, the son of Shimon Rokach.
-Zadok Shloshe established the Association of Chambers of Commerce with Romania and imported wood for the construction of crates in which they packed and sent the Jaffa oranges Through the port of Jaffa to Europe.
+Zadok Shlosh was a Zionist activist and helped various organizations such as Maccabi, the Chamber of Commerce, and the labor parties and even established an association for the marketing of citrus fruit together with Yitzhak Rokach, the son of Shimon Rokach.
+Zadok Shlush established the Association of Chambers of Commerce with Romania and imported wood for the construction of crates in which they packed and sent the Jaffa oranges Through the port of Jaffa to Europe.
 As mentioned, he was a Freemason among the first in Israel.

 All of these buildings, along with the family home, have undergone renovations and a meticulous preservation process in recent years.
 Today it is possible to stand and observe the conservation works.

 The reason for building the bridge is a bit prosaic.
-In 1892, Aharon Shelush, who was one of the Sephardic leaders of Jaffa, a land merchant and money changer in the city, moved to the Neve Tzedek neighborhood near his brother and nephews.
-Aaron used to ride in a tow truck every morning from his house, across the railway that led to Jerusalem when he came to his business in Jaffa.
-One day the carriage in which Aaron Three was overturned and the occupants of the carriage were injured.
+In 1892, Aharon Shlush, who was one of the Sephardic leaders of Jaffa, a land merchant and money changer in the city, moved to the Neve Tzedek neighborhood near his brother and nephews.
+Aaron used to ride a horse and carriage every morning from his house, across the railway that led to Jerusalem when he came to his business in Jaffa.
+One day the carriage in which Aaron Shlush was overturned and the occupants of the carriage were injured.

-The Ottoman governor of Jaffa decided that it would not be appropriate for the Jewish man to risk this on his way to his business, which puts a lot of tax in the Sultan's coffers, and decided to build a bridge that would connect the two slopes on both sides of the railway.
-The bridge underwent extensive renovation and upgrading in spring 2019.
+The Ottoman governor of Jaffa decided that it would not be appropriate for the Jewish man to risk his life on his way to his business, which put a lot of tax in the Sultan's coffers and decided to build a bridge that would connect the two slopes on both sides of the railway.
+The bridge underwent extensive renovation and upgrading in the spring of 2019.

 Beit Abulafia or Agnon Vs Shalosh

-Shalosh's residence hid from the Checks the whole view towards the Mediterranean Sea, but right in front of the balcony of Agnon's window stood a window of Rabbi Aharon Shlosh's granddaughter, Margalit.
-Checheks falls in love with her, but the love story is interrupted by Ivo due to opposition from a slave of three to having their house married to an idler who is engaged in writing, and seems to them a detached and not a groom worthy of their house what else he bears such a ridiculous name.
+Shlush's residence hid from the Checks the whole view towards the Mediterranean Sea, but right in front of the balcony of Agnon's window stood a window of Rabbi Aharon Shlush's granddaughter, Margalit.
+Checheks falls in love with her, but the love story is interrupted! how can their daughter be married to someone who is engaged in writing, and seems to them a detached and not a groom worthy of their family, and also bears such a ridiculous name?
 Because Margalit's sister, Leah, married David Lubinski, who immigrated from Poland and founded the group of car importers, David Lubinski Ltd.

-Checheks was hurt to the depths of his soul by the refusal and returned heartbroken to his attic room and wrote the book and was following the plan, which was the first story that gave Checheks the status of a renowned Hebrew writer.
-Later, in the same attic, Checheks wrote the story Agunot, from which he derived the Hebrew name he adopted and in which we and the world know: SY Agnon.
+Checheks was hurt to the depths of his soul by the refusal and returned heartbroken to his attic room wrote the book and followed the plan, which was the first story that gave Checheks the status of a renowned Hebrew writer.
+Later, in the same attic, Checheks wrote the story "Agunot", from which he derived the Hebrew name he adopted and which we and the world know: Shay Agnon.

-Years later, when Agnon already lived in Jerusalem, he wrote yesterday, inspired by the days when he lived in Neve Tzedek.
-In the book, Agnon describes the view from his attic windows: "Hemdat lives in his aliyah at the end of Neve Tzedek at the end of Jaffa… and has five windows: in one window you see the endless endless sea, and in another, you see the endless green orchards, and in another window, you see The valley through which the train passes, and from one window you can see the desert on which Tel Aviv was later built, and another window faces Neve Tzedek".
+Years later, when Agnon already lived in Jerusalem, he wrote his masterpiece "Yesterday", inspired by the days when he lived in Neve Tzedek.
+In the book, Agnon describes the view from his attic windows: "His love lives in his aliyah at the end of Neve Tzedek at the end of Jaffa… and has five windows: in one window you see the endless endless sea, and in another, you see the endless green orchards, and in another window, you see The valley through which the train passes, and from one window you can see the desert on which Tel Aviv was later built, and another window faces Neve Tzedek".

-Prominent in this description in particular and also throughout the book, the complete disregard of the family of three because their huge house hid the sea view while in Agnon's story there is no house of three and there is a sea.
-The revenge of the offended.
+Prominent in this description in particular and also throughout the book is the complete disregard of the Shlush family because their huge house hid the sea view while in Agnon's story, there is no Shlush house and there is a sea.

 Nahum Gutman Museum